-Round off the allocation fraction to five decimal places.
+Round off the allocation fraction to five decimal places (for example, ".00123").

 Column a.
-Identify by separate item number all property in which an interest has terminated during the tax year.
+Item no. Identify by separate item number all property in which an interest has terminated during the tax year.
 You may combine under the same item number all property that has the same termination date, valuation date, and unit value, such as stocks or bonds.
 Otherwise, assign a separate item number to each article of property.

 Column b.
-(Description of property).
+Description of property.

 Real estate.
 Describe the real estate in enough detail so that the IRS can easily locate it for inspection and valuation.
-For each parcel of real estate report the area and, if the parcel is improved, describe the improvements.
+For each parcel of real estate, report the area and, if the parcel is improved, describe the improvements.
 For city or town property, report the street number, ward, subdivision, block and lot, etc. For rural property, report the township, range, landmarks, etc.

-Stocks and Bonds.
-For stocks indicate:
+Stocks and bonds.
+For stocks, give:

-- Number of shares
+- Number of shares;

-- Whether common or preferred
+- Whether common or preferred;

-- Issue
+- Issue:

-- Par value where needed for valuation
+- Par value where needed for valuation;

-- Price per share
+- Price per share;

-- Exact name of corporation
+- Exact name of corporation;

-- Principal exchange upon which sold, if listed on an exchange
+- Principal exchange upon which sold, if listed on an exchange; and

-- CUSIP number.

-For bonds indicate:

-- Quantity and denomination

-- Name of obligor

-- Date of maturity

-- Principal exchange, if listed on an exchange

-- Interest rate

-- Interest due date

 - CUSIP number.